 Declaring your actual wages is a legal requirement for all NSW workers insurance policy holders under the Workers Compensation Act 1987.
 It is an important part of your obligations as an employer.

 When and how do I need to declare?Once your policy has been renewed, you have up to four months to send us your actual wages.
 For example, if your policy renews on 30 June, we'll need to receive your declaration of actual wages by 31 October at the latest.
-Declaring your wages is now much simpler as you can download and fill out the Wage Declaration form, and submit it to us online.
-Remember to follow the prompts to insert a digital signature and click the Email button to make sure your declaration reaches us.
+Declaring your wages is now much simpler using our customer self-service portal.
+All the information you need to log in can be found in your policy documents.

 What do I need to declare?Details on what are considered to be 'wages' and what you need to declare can be found on our Declaring wages page.
 It's important to consider everything that may be considered as wages, including things like payments to apprentices, contractors who are deemed workers and government payments such as the JobKeeper allowance.